3539386390/Urban-Built-Up-Area-Extraction/README.md

 ## Test Dataset Information

-The test set includes satellite images of five sub-regions in Shenzhen, with the following sizes:
+The test set includes satellite images of five sub-regions in Shenzhen, along with corresponding ground truth annotation data.The specific sizes are as follows:

 - Test 1: 8960 × 7840
 - Test 2: 10,080 × 8960